geopm/geopm/integration/apps/amg/README.md

 "problem 1" is executed and the sizing of the problem was chosen so it would run for as long as possible without very large memory requirements given the number of nodes requested.

+### Modifications

+#### Adding geopm profiling calls

+The existing AMG benchmark uses the hypre infrastructure for reporting
+timings: hypre_InitializeTiming() and hypre_InitializeTiming().
+These
+functions were modified to a call the geopm_prof_enter() / geopm_prof_exit() calls.
+This enables each timing reported by the application to be recorded in the GEOPM report with the same naming conventions.
+Additionally a call to geopm_prof_epoch() was inserted into the outer loop of the PCG solver.

+#### Increasing the PCG iteration count

+The PCG termination criteria were modified to execute many more iterations of the solve phase (500 as opposed to 23).
+This modification increases the runtime of the benchmark to enable GEOPM control algorithms more time to converge.

+The AMG benchmark represents a part of a calculation that is typically a building block for a larger application.
+The entire PCG calculation would typically be executed many times during an application execution, each time with different input vectors to solve for.
+For example, this may happen for each time step of a physics simulation, or once per realization of a random sample in a Monte Carlo technique.

+Rather than increasing the iteration count of the solve phase, a more realistic use case would be running the PCG solver repeatedly for different input vectors.
+A change like this would involve more extensive benchmark modifications without achieving a significantly different mix of instructions and memory accesses executed over time.

+Besides increasing the total runtime of the benchmark, this change to the benchmark source code does have a small impact on the figure of merit reported by the benchmark.
+In one experiment increasing the iteration count causes an increase of 4% to the figure of merit reported.